-You may also submit a request for a payment plan to the Rate Analysis Department via email to: RAD-LTSS@hhsc.state.tx.us.
+You may also submit a request for a payment plan to the Rate Analysis Department via email to: SAD-LTSS@https: state to us.
 The request letter must be:

-- · printed on the contracted provider's letterhead; - signed by an individual legally responsible for the conduct of the contracted provider, such as the sole proprietor, a partner, a corporate officer, an association officer, a governmental official, or a limited liability company member, and - scanned and emailed to the Rate Analysis Department using the above-referenced email address.
+- · printed on the contracted provider's letterhead - signed by an individual legally responsible for the conduct of the contracted provider, such as the sole proprietor, a partner, a corporate officer, an association officer, a governmental official, or a limited liability company mumber; and - scanned and emailed to the Rate Analysis Department using the above-referenced email address.